 From questionable projections, to houses built without visible windows, to fantasy-life forms, Japanese residential architecture often pushes the boundaries of what we typically define as a "home."
 We're not talking about just a few examples of unusual housing designs—there is a domestic gusto sweeping the country that champions the eccentric and eschews the traditional as a form of personal expression and creativity.
 When viewing Japan's single family homes on the Architizer database, it's easy to emit expressions of bewilderment.

-However, the situation is a little more complex than that.
 For one, Townsend highlights fundamental cultural differences between how houses are valued both in Japan and in countries like the United States and Great Britain.
 Quite simply, there is little demand for older homes.
-Whereas in Western countries, older structures like brownstones and Victorian homes have appreciated in value over time due to charm, sentiment, and appreciation for historical architecture, Japanese people, according to Townsend, are more comfortable with letting go of aging buildings.
+Whereas in Western countries, older structures like brownstones and Victorian homes have appreciated in value over time due to charm, sentiment and appreciation for historical architecture, Japanese people appear more comfortable with letting go of aging buildings.

 But this comfort has a deeper connection with the Japan's frequent need to rebuild its housing sectors.
 When the atomic bombs were dropped on Hiroshima and Nagaski during World War II, the cities were essentially wiped out, and Japan had to quickly construct houses to shelter the survivors of the catastrophe.